Mom's Do's and Don'ts:

 10. Ask the Doctor to Put In an Extra Stitch For You

 Really stop and think about this one...
 It is so wrong for so many reasons.
 Not only is it embarrassing for both you and mom, but it is also insulting.
 This is embarrassing and insulting to mom's who have just worked so hard to deliver your prescious cargo.
 It implys that she is too loose for you, or that you consider her vagina ruined by the birth of your child.
 Have faith in women's amazing design and ability to heal.. .please keep that comment to yourself!
-Also, you may not have thought about this either; it is quite embarrassing for you as well because it implies that you are too small for a norman vagina.
-One of the best responses I have ever heard about to this rude request by dad was: "Sure why don't you show me what you have so I know how small I need to make it."
+Also, you may not have thought about this either; it is quite embarrassing for you as well because it implies that you are too small for a normal vagina.
+One of the best responses, by a Doctor, that I have ever heard to this rude request by dad was: "Sure why don't you show me what you have so I know how small I need to make it."

 © 2011 Amanda S

 Amanda S (author) from CA on May 04, 2019: